How Dylan Wykes Crafts Elite Marathon Success: Training, Tune‑Ups, and the Power of Personalised Pacing

 5. Community sharing – Seeing how peers structure similar runs can spark ideas and keep motivation high, without you having to reinvent the wheel.

-All of these features work together to give you the confidence to plan, the data to adjust, and the freedom to enjoy the run.
+These features combine to give you the confidence to plan, the data to adjust, and the freedom to enjoy the run.

 A self-coaching workout you can try today